mvh70/teamshots/docs/features.md

 - Up to 60 second processing
 - Preview generated photos and logo placement options
 - Download selected image (1024x1024px)
-- Regenerate with style changes (costs 1 credit)
+- Regenerate with style changes (uses 1 photo)
 - Team admin can bulk regenerate all photos with new context

 ### 6. Account & Billing